EOSIO/welcome/docs/07_tools/02_eosio-helm/tutorial.md

 ## Overview

-This tutorial showcases how to install and use Helm Charts for local EOSIO deployment using Kubernetes and Docker Desktop.
+This tutorial demonstrates how to install and use Helm charts for local EOSIO deployment using Kubernetes and Docker Desktop.
 The tutorial is divided into three parts: [Installation](#part-1-installation), [Basic Usage](#part-2-basic-usage), and [EOSIO Helm Repositories](#part-3-eosio-helm-repos).
-The concepts will be illustrated within the context of a single EOSIO node being deployed via Kubernetes and hosted in an EOSIO docker image.
+The concepts will be illustrated within the context of a single EOSIO node being deployed via Kubernetes and hosted within an EOSIO docker image.

 ## Before You Begin